List of Marvel Comics characters: K: Karn

 Karn is a member of the Inheritors from the Spider-Verse storyline who wanders the Multiverse to slay Spider Totems.
 He first appeared in The Superior Spider-Man #32 (September 2014), and was created by Dan Slott, Christos N. Gage, and Giuseppe Camuncoli.

 During the hunt against Master Weaver, he hesitates to deliver the finishing blow, leading to the death of his mother.
 As a result, he is condemned to wear a mask by his father Solus, and exiled to hunt Spider Totems to earn his place back in the family.

 The time-displaced Superior Spider-Man (Otto Octavius's mind in Peter Parker's body) later discovered Karn.
 Assembling an army of Spider-Men, the Superior Spider-Man and his team ambushed Karn while hunting the Spider-Man of Earth-2818, but despite Karn continuing to gain the upper hand, the Spider-Men only escaped when two of Karn's estranged siblings showed up and began fighting.
 Karn later joins the Spider-Men in their fight against the Inheritors.

 Karn realizes that Master Weaver is his future self.
 He establishes a new team of multiversal spider-heroes called the Warriors of the Great Web, consisting of Mayday Parker, Spider-Ham, Spider-Man Noir, Spider-Man India, and Spider-Gwen.

-During the "Electroverse saga", an alliance of counterparts of Max Dillon invades Loomworld, damaging the great web while forcing the Web-Warriors to retreat to Earth-803.
-Karn and an alternate version of Doctor Octopus managed to fix the Web, but tangle it at the same time, causing the Web Warriors to become split between realities.
-Karn's reconnection of Earth-803 into the web also causes an earthquake, freeing the Electros caught by the Web-Warriors.

-During the Dead No More: The Clone Conspiracy storyline, Karn welcomes Kaine Parker, but soon realizes that he no longer has the powers of the Other and is now dying from a Carrion virus, and cannot go back to his Earth lest someone catch it.
-Karn shows Kaine many realities with zombie apocalypses caused by this disease, and Kaine decides to visit these realities to find a way to stop it.
-Kaine tries to keep himself hidden from the Web Warriors while researching, but is caught by Spider-Gwen.

 During the "Spider-Geddon" storyline, Karn is killed by Verna.